-Special permission for compassionate use
+Special permits for individual patient basis use

-The Medicines Decree (693/1987, 1184/2002 and 868/2005) (www.finlex.fi) only allows compassionate use in exceptional cases where no other treatments are appropriate or yield the desired effect.
+The Medicines Decree (693/1987, 1184/2002 and 868/2005) (www.finlex.fi) only allows special permit in exceptional cases where no other treatment is appropriate or yields the desired effect.

 Account of special therapeutic reasons

-When prescribing a medicinal product subject to a special permit without a marketing authorisation in Finland, the physician must take into account the fact that there is no national translation available of the summary of product characteristics or the package leaflet.
+When prescribing a medicinal product without a marketing authorisation, the physician must take into account the fact that no national translation approved by the authorities is available of the summary of product characteristics or the package leaflet.
 For this reason, the physician prescribing the medicine may be unaware of the potential precautions for use.

 Responsibility of the party releasing the product for consumption

 The releasing party is responsible for ensuring the appropriateness of the application when submitting the application to Fimea.
-When a medicinal product is released for consumption under a special permit for compassionate use, the releasing party is required, for its part, to ensure that the user of the product is provided with sufficient information on the safe and correct use of the medicinal product concerned, along with storage and other relevant instructions.
+When a medicinal product is released for consumption under a special permit for individual patient basis use, the releasing party is required, for its part, to ensure that the user of the product is provided with sufficient information on the safe and correct use of the medicinal product concerned, along with storage and other relevant instructions.